🔑 Key Takeaways

 Adolescent (5-14 mo)

-- Begin treadmill of variable treat schedules: pebble-sized liver dust alternating with one mega-treat for jackpot effect.
+Layer two games in single session, e.g., “Find remote” + 30-second automatic down-stay.
+Begin treadmill of variable treat schedules: pebble-sized liver dust alternating with one mega-treat for jackpot effect.

 Senior (7+)

-- Sanity-check daily caloric burn: extra games cut meal kibble (guide here).
+Nose-work now table-height to spare hips.
+Sanity-check daily caloric burn: extra games cut meal kibble (guide here).
+Mandatory vet screen every six months to validate orthopedic tolerance.

-Mapping Your Own Hero Game in 4 Moves
+🗺️ Mapping Your Own Hero Game in 4 Moves

-- Stated Root Failure: Example = whining in crate at 2 a.m.
+- ●Stated Root Failure: Example = whining in crate at 2 a.m.

-- Desired Swap-In: Silent nose on mat.
+- ●Desired Swap-In: Silent nose on mat.

-- Motivator Spin: Dog wants you to return → you return quietly and jackpot only when he is silent nose-on-mat for 10 sec.
+- ●Motivator Spin: Dog wants you to return → you return quietly and jackpot only when he is silent nose-on-mat for 10 sec.

-- Loop & Layer: 15-second drills × 3 reps nightly, stretch to 5 minutes, add quiet hallway thereafter weekly.
+- ●Loop & Layer: 15-second drills × 3 reps nightly, stretch to 5 minutes, add quiet hallway thereafter weekly.

-Thermal & Physical Safety Checks Structured Into Every Game
+🛡️ Thermal & Physical Safety Checks Structured Into Every Game

 French Bulldogs flat-face physiology means overheating threshold = 72 °F with 60 % humidity.
-Every session thermometer must be inside four feet of action.
+Every session thermometer must be within four feet of action.
 Pups overheat 3× faster than Labradors.
 Game list includes built-in breaks, but always pair with heatstroke prevention guidelines.

 Joint torsion is another silent killer; jumps must never exceed 8 inches for puppies and 14 inches for adults under skirt pressure.

-Game | Duration | Kcal Burned (20-lb adult) |
+| Game | Duration | Kcal Burned (20-lb adult) |

-Tug (medium motion) | 3 min | 11 kcal |
+| Tug (medium motion) | 3 min | 11 kcal |

-Corridor down-stay 50 ft | 5 min | 9 kcal |
+| Corridor down-stay 50 ft | 5 min | 9 kcal |

-Hide/seek (3 rooms) | 7 min | 27 kcal |
+| Hide/seek (3 rooms) | 7 min | 27 kcal |

 Use ultra-low-cal training snacks (¾ inch freeze-dried liver) to prevent waistline creep.
 Adjust base caloric intake downward by snack kcal × 1.3 to keep BCS (body condition score) ≤ 5/9.